Safari clients, and guides, often ask me about whether malaria is something to really be concerned about? Two points:

 Malaria is preventable and absolutely should not get in the way of you enjoying your safari.
-Come out, have a plan [some ideas below] and have the wilderness experience of a life time.
+Come out, have a plan [work through the ideas below] and have the wilderness experience of a lifetime.

 If contracted and it is not managed early, malaria could result in death.
 Generally speaking people coming on a safari are more cautious than those working, or living in the areas, and thus the ratio of visitors to malaria cases is extremely low.

-Often it is difficult to shift through what is truth and what is fiction.
-What follows is an overview of its causes, prevention ideas and so forth.
-The intention of the information is to empower you in your decision making and give you the peace of mind to comfortably focus on enjoying the wonderful experience which you are about to embark on.
+Often it is difficult to shift through what is the truth, and what is fiction.
+What follows is an overview of malarias causes, prevention ideas and so forth.
+The intention of the information is to empower you in your decision making, and to give you the peace of mind to comfortably focus on enjoying the wonderful experience which you are about to embark on.

 Malaria is caused by Plasmodium parasites spread through the bites of infected female Anopheles mosquitoes.
 Of the five parasite species that cause malaria in humans, the two species posing the greatest threat are P. falciparum and P. vivax.
 All these species bite between dusk and dawn.